 Don’t Forget to Bring your International Health Insurance

-The government of Vietnam is working to develop a universal health care system for its citizens.
+The government is working to develop a universal health care system in Vietnam for its citizens.
 Although the standard of medical care is considered satisfactory in major cities, in rural areas it is still insufficient and not readily available.
 The standard of care in private hospitals in Vietnam is usually quite strong, and most private clinics have doctors from the US, Japan, and Europe.
 The cost of private medical care can vary considerably.

 At present, most expats will usually opt to use private hospitals as these are usually equipped with English-speaking medical staff.
 Expats should ensure that they obtain international health insurance before moving to Vietnam.
 Many expats may want to seek medical treatment in Bangkok or Singapore for specialist care and medical emergencies.